 Used oil must be placed into a sealed container and labeled as described below.
 Containers must be in good condition and free of excessive rust, dents, or structural deformities.
-If possible, secondary containment should be utilized to catch any spillage or drips around the collection container.
+Secondary containment should be utilized to catch any spillage or drips around the collection container.
 Any spills of used oil, including into secondary containment, must be cleaned up immediately.

 Rags or absorbents containing Used Oil must also be placed into sealed containers and labeled as described below.
-If your area has rag laundering service, follow the procedures setup when you service was started.
-Only the provided rags are acceptable for this service.
 Any other rags or absorbents must be collected separately.